-Initial plans for Energy Capital Cooperative Child Care’s New Bethel Center include:
+Energy Capital Cooperative Child Care’s New Bethel Center opened in May 2017.
+The child care center offers:

 - Child care center license with capacity for full-time, part-time, and drop-in children ages infant to 12 years.